 Located in Stockbridge, Massachusetts, the estate has splendid views of the Berkshire Hills, which put on a glorious color show in the autumn.
 French designed the garden himself as a series of outdoor rooms, using the adjacent woods to provide both a contrast and border.
 He also designed the woodland trails that lead to wonderful vistas of the surrounding Berkshires.

-Please note: Chesterwood closes for the season on October 24, 2022.
+Please note: Chesterwood closes for the season in late October, check their website for details.

 Augustus Saint-Gaudens National Historical Park was once home to one of America's greatest sculptors, in Cornish, New Hampshire.
 His home, studios, and gardens are now preserved by the National Park Service.
 Over 100 pieces of Saint-Gaudens’ sculpture are exhibited throughout the site’s galleries and on the park grounds.
 The natural beauty of the surrounding mountains and forest inspired Saint-Gaudens.
 Today, you can enjoy the serene beauty of the 195-acre park, which includes breathtaking views of Mount Ascutney and the Green Mountains, whose fall foliage is legendary.